Nationalists triumph in Scotland, set stage for possible new independence vote

 Salmond handed the party leadership to Sturgeon, who is also Scotland's First Minister, after the referendum defeat.
 He will now take a seat in the House of Commons in London.

-The SNP had hoped to play kingmaker in a leftist alliance with Labour to force out Cameron.
+The SNP had hoped to play kingmaker in a leftist alliance with Labour to force out Conservative Prime Minister David Cameron.
 Labour had ruled out a deal but failed to win enough seats anyway to make that an option.

 The SNP secured a clean sweep in Glasgow, whose large working class had been solidly Labour for decades.